-How Is the Solar System
+Components of the Solar System

 In addition to the Sun, the Solar System contains eight planets, five dwarf planets, more than one million known asteroids, 644 planet moons, dwarf planets, and asteroids, and 3,701 known comets.
-Most of these objects revolve around the Sun in orbits with small inclinations relative to the ecliptic.
+Most of these objects revolve around the Sun in orbits with slight inclinations relative to the ecliptic.

 It is a medium star but, due to its proximity, it is the only star that can be seen with the naked eye in its circular shape.

 The Sun emits energy in the form of radiation from the nuclear fusion reactions of hydrogen atoms inside it.
 This energy is vital for Earth's life (heating the planet, allowing plants to photosynthesize, etc.)

 After the Sun, the closest star is Proxima Centauri, a low-mass star located 4.2465 light-years.

 2. Planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune

 The solar system includes: